ticianavalle/2017goals/README.md

 46. Love me Not - Edie Bryant - OK
 47. The Trip - Edie Bryant - OK
 48. Life pushes you along - Emma Sterner-Radley - OK
+49. Chasing Love - Carol Wyatt - OK
+50. Lady in the lake - Andrzej Sapkowski
+51. A Garota no Gelo - Robert Bryndza